pyside/pyside2-setup/README.rst

 ``--standalone``
     When enabled, all required Qt libs will be included in PySide distribution.
-    This option is allways enabled on Windows System.
+    This option is allways enabled on Windows.
     On Linux it's disabled by default.

 .. note::